|

 black pearls that grew in mussels on the River Irt are thought to have

-led to the mussels vanishing from the River Irt.
+led to the mussels being reduced in the Cumbrian River Irt.

 Dr Parkers history of the Gosforth District states: "The locally